leesheppard/lee-sheppard-com/README.md

 ## Development

-To start your site in development mode, run `bin/bridgetown start` and navigate to [localhost:4000](https://localhost:4000/)!
+To start the site in development mode, run `bin/bridgetown start` and navigate to [localhost:4000](https://localhost:4000/)!

 Use a [theme](https://github.com/topics/bridgetown-theme) or add some [plugins](https://www.bridgetownrb.com/plugins/) to get started quickly.